-{\red Rational delegated quantum computing for decision problems is defined as follows:} \begin{definition} {\red The $k$-round interaction defined in Definition~\ref{RDQC}} is called a $k$-round rational delegated quantum computing protocol for decision problems if and only if the following conditions hold: let $\mathbb{E}[f]$ denote the expectation value of a function $f$.
-Let $\mathcal{D}_k$ be a distribution {\red that} the $k$th transcript follows.
-For a language $L\subseteq\{0,1\}^\ast$ in {\sf BQP}, if $x\in L$, there exists a classical polynomial-time predicate and a distribution $\mathcal{D}_{\rm YES}$ that can be generated in quantum polynomial time, such that
+Rational delegated quantum computing for decision problems is defined as follows: \begin{definition} {\red Let $\mathbb{E}[f]$ denote the expectation value of a function $f$.
+Let $\mathcal{D}_k$ be a distribution that the $k$th transcript follows.} The $k$-round interaction defined in Definition~\ref{RDQC} is called a $k$-round rational delegated quantum computing protocol for decision problems if the following conditions {\red (Eqs.~(\ref{RDQCyes}) -- (\ref{cyesno}))} hold: {\red for} a language $L\subseteq\{0,1\}^\ast$ in {\sf BQP}, if $x\in L$, there exists a distribution $\mathcal{D}_{\rm YES}$ that can be generated in quantum polynomial time, such that

 and